Mississippi EQIP Overview

 MS NRCS will establish a cut off each year when funds must be obligated.
 If county funds are not obligated by this date, funds will be reallocated to other counties.
 The USDA-LWG will establish ranking periods, but must be before the state cut off for reallocating funds.

-National Energy Initiative Applications - The Energy Initiative is designed to assist eligible applicants in two ways: (1) Identify ways to conserve energy on their farms through an on-farm energy audit as detailed in an Agricultural Energy Management Conservation Activity plan, and (2) Provide assistance to implement specific conservation practice standards.
-Eligible FY14 EQIP On-Farm Energy Initiative applications will compete for funds on a statewide basis.
-Information on practices available for financial assistance in Mississippi for the FY14 EQIP On-Farm Energy Initiative is available in the Mississippi 2014 EQIP Energy Initiative Information.
+- National Energy Initiative Applications - The Energy Initiative is designed to assist eligible applicants in two ways: (1) Identify ways to conserve energy on their farms through an on-farm energy audit as detailed in an Agricultural Energy Management Conservation Activity plan, and (2) Provide assistance to implement specific conservation practice standards.
+Eligible FY16 EQIP On-Farm Energy Initiative applications will compete for funds on a statewide basis.
+Information on practices available for financial assistance in Mississippi for the FY16 EQIP On-Farm Energy Initiative is available in the Mississippi 2016 EQIP Energy Initiative Information.

-National Seasonal High Tunnel Applications - The Seasonal High Tunnel Initiative has the potential to assist eligible applicants in addressing resource concerns on cropland such as improving air, plant & soil quality, reducing nutrient & pesticide transport, and reducing energy use by providing consumers with local source of fresh producer in an environmentally safe manner.
-Eligible FY14 EQIP Seasonal High Tunnel Initiative applications will compete for funds on a statewide basis.
-Information on practices available for financial assistance in Mississippi for the FY14 EQIP Seasonal High Tunnel Initiative is available in the Mississippi 2014 EQIP Seasonal High Tunnel Initiative Information.
+- National Seasonal High Tunnel Applications - The High Tunnel Initiative has the potential to assist eligible applicants in addressing resource concerns on cropland such as improving air, plant & soil quality, reducing nutrient & pesticide transport, and reducing energy use by providing consumers with local source of fresh produce in an environmentally safe manner.
+Eligible FY16 EQIP High Tunnel Initiative applications will compete for funds on a statewide basis.
+Information on practices available for financial assistance in Mississippi for the FY16 EQIP High Tunnel Initiative is available in the Mississippi 2016 EQIP High Tunnel Initiative Information.

 The Natural Resources Conservation Service, the Local Working Group or the Farm Service Agency determines eligible producers for the EQIP program.
 Any farmer engaged in livestock or crop production on eligible land may apply for EQIP.
 EQIP contracts may be for a tract, farm or multiple farms.
 Eligible land includes cropland; rangeland; pasture; private non-industrial forestland; and other farm or ranch lands, as determined by the Secretary of Agriculture.